 Understanding AI Writing Tools and Their Uses for Teaching and Learning at UC Berkeley

-Technology like ChatGPT continues to evolve and it’s likely that advice about how, when, and when not to use ChatGPT will continue to shift in kind.
+GenAI technology continues to evolve and it’s likely that advice about how, when, and when not to use these tools will continue to shift in kind.
 These are a few starting points that may help in conversations about student usage of this tool.
 Note that these ideas are intended to be educational and are not yet driven by any institutional policy.
+Review an overview of AI in Teaching and Learning at Berkeley as well as the UC Responsible AI Guidelines which outline the ethical use of AI.

-This page will remain a work-in-progress and will be updated as use cases and engagement with ChatGPT technology continues to evolve.
+This page will remain a work-in-progress and will be updated as use cases and engagement with Generative AI technology continues to evolve.

 Teaching Recommendations